Skip to main content

 Image

-Discovery Princess is one of Princess Cruises' newest ships and made her maiden voyage in March 2022.
+Star Princess is Princess Cruises' newest ship, having just departed on her maiden voyage in October 2025.
 Like with Celebrity Edge, Princess Cruises offers a more upscale cruising experience compared to other mainstream cruise lines, such as Carnival and Norwegian.
-She can be found sailing to Alaska from Seattle in 2023 and 2024.

 Additionally, Princess Cruises is one of the best cruise lines to sail to Alaska with, especially if you are focused on onboard enrichment programs.
 In addition to their North to Alaska program, children will enjoy the Alaska Explorers Youth Program, where they will be able to participate in activities like the Jr. Ranger Program and totem pole decorating.